joejenett/iwebthings/_posts/2023-12-18-search-engines-and-social-news-feeds-vs-alternative-path-systems.md

   - viewpoints
 ---
 <p>
 About a week ago, I <a href="https://iwebthings.joejenett.com/linkylove-inspired-12-10-23/">mentioned</a> that part of the web which is <em>off the beaten path</em>, waiting to be discovered, and how it motivates me to explore and share discovered links with you.
-So, I’m tickled to share something with you that drives the point home much better than I could ever hope to myself:
+So, I’m tickled to share something that drives the point home much better than I could ever hope to myself:
 </p>
 <p>
 <a title="Taking an Internet Walk – Syllabus" href="https://syllabusproject.org/syllabus-for-taking-an-internet-walk/">Taking an Internet Walk</a><br>[<a href="https://pinboard.in/u:roger">roger</a>]
 </p>
 <p>
-The article is written by two contributors to <a title="Syllabus" href="https://syllabusproject.org/">Syllabus</a>, a project by <a title="Sean Nash" href="https://senash.com/">Sean Nash</a>, which in addition to his “ongoing research into subterranean worlds,” has a long list of contributors.
+The article is written by two contributors to <a title="Syllabus" href="https://syllabusproject.org/">Syllabus</a>, a project by <a title="Sean Nash" href="https://senash.com/">Sean Nash</a>, which in addition to his “ongoing research into subterranean worlds,” includes content by a long list of contributors.
 It’ll take some time, but I’ll soon be exploring the Syllabus project and Sean’s other work <em>much</em> further.
 </p>
 <p>
 In the meantime, I’ve got a feeling you’re gonna like the article I linked to today.
 You might also like this related link, a <a title="neorings.org" href="https://neorings.org/webrings">little gem</a> recently shared by my friend <a href="https://pinboard.in/u:ramblinggit">Brad</a> (thank you sir!).